Pencils weren’t always hexagonal. Several practical reasons explain how the six-sided shape won out.

 It turns out that the preference primarily comes down to ergonomics, production costs, and practicality.

-Pencil manufacturers realized that “it’s simpler and less wasteful to make a hexagonal pencil, which is why it became the standard,” added Ms. Weaver.
+Pencil manufacturers realized that ‘it’s simpler and less wasteful to make a hexagonal pencil, which is why it became the standard,’ Weaver added.

-Charles Berolzheimer, CEO of one of the pencil-producing companies, agreed.
-“Using a hexagonal shape allows you to get an extra pencil from a standard-width slat.
-From a typical pencil slat, you can make eight round pencils, but nine hexagonal ones,” explained Mr. Berolzheimer.
+Charles Berolzheimer, CEO of a pencil company, agreed.
+‘Using a hexagonal shape lets you get an extra pencil from a standard-width slat: from a typical slat you can make eight round pencils but nine hexagonal ones,’ Berolzheimer explained.

-However, there are other reasons why pencils are most often made in this shape.
-Experts assert that the hexagonal form fits the human hand best.
-This shape is versatile and comfortable to use.
-The clearly defined edges allow for a firm grip on the pencil in any position.
+There are other reasons as well.
+The hexagonal form fits the human hand well.
+It’s versatile and comfortable to use, and the flat faces create defined edges that allow for a firmer grip in any position.